energywebfoundation/ewc-node-control/README.md

 ## Configuration

-Nodecontrol can be configured using environment vairables:
+Nodecontrol can be configured using environment variables:

 - `CONTRACT_ADDRESS` - Address of the lookup contract.
 The address of the "real" nodecontrol contract is retrieved from there during startup
 - `STACK_PATH` - Path to the `docker-stack` directory on the host. name inside container has to match outside.
 See example compose section.